emir-munoz/bianca-pereira.github.com/_posts/2015-10-16-outlier-a-hero-or-a-loser.markdown

 date:   2015-10-18
 ---

-<p class="intro"><span class="dropcap">I</span>n the <a href="">previous post</a> I talked about the herd behaviour and how humans tend to follow the crowd.
+<p class="intro"><span class="dropcap">I</span>n the <a href="http://biancapereira.me/blog/the-herd-behaviour-and-the-comfort-zone/">previous post</a> I talked about the herd behaviour and how humans tend to follow the crowd.
 But, from time to time we see people coming from "nowhere" and becoming well succeeded on something.
 Those are <i>the outliers</i>, but how do they arrive there?</p>

 First, the name outlier comes from a point out of a distribution.
 It is something or someone different from the average.